msprev/panzer/doc/README.md

 External processes have just has much information as panzer does.
     panzer sends its information to external processes via a json message.
     This message is sent over stdin to scripts (preflight, postflight, cleanup scripts), and embedded in the AST for filters.
-    Postprocessors are an exception: they do not receive a json message (if you find yourself needing it, you should probably be using a filter).
+    Postprocessors are an exception; they do not receive a json message (if you find yourself needing it, you should probably be using a filter).

 ```
 JSON_MESSAGE = [{'metadata':  METADATA,